octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `COMPARE` instruction computes a lexicographic comparison.
 As with other `COMPARE` instructions, it returns 1 if the first sequence is bigger than the second sequence, 0 if both byte sequences are equal, or -1 otherwise.

-The `COMPARE` instruction can be used only on comparable types.

 The following smart contract concatenates the given bytes with the ones in the storage only if the parameter value is 0x12.
 Otherwise it fails.

 ```